MarinaMoreno/Estimating-the-selling-price-of-a-house-Regression-/README.md

 [![Report Screenshot](Report_Screenshot.png)](https://lookerstudio.google.com/reporting/69313d85-34c5-4552-b44d-cefe48c3a18f?s=p-JgLucqaOc)

-The results of the best model found in this project have been submitted to the [Kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/leaderboard) and currently the rating of the results is among the top 33%:
+The results of the best model found in [this project](https://github.com/MarinaMoreno/Estimating-the-selling-price-of-a-house-Regression-/blob/main/Estimating%20the%20selling%20price%20of%20a%20house%20(Regression).ipynb) have been submitted to the [Kaggle competition](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/leaderboard) and currently the rating of the results is among the top 33%:

 [![Position Kaggle Competition](Position_Kaggle_Competition.png)](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/leaderboard)